 Oprogramowanie ransomware

-This article uncovers a Golang ransomware abusing AWS S3 for data theft, and masking as LockBit to further pressure victims.
+This article uncovers a Golang ransomware abusing Amazon S3 for data theft, and masking as LockBit to further pressure victims.
 The discovery of hard-coded AWS credentials in these samples led to AWS account suspensions.

 Key Takeaways